 Oneflow develops, sells, and implements digital contract management and automation systems.
-Oneflow believes that contract processing today, both in Europe and globally, is primarily characterized by manual, paper, or file-based contract management, which results in a high degree of time and resource-intensive administrative work and high exposure to human errors.
+Oneflow believes that contract processing today, both in Europe and globally, is primarily characterized by manual, paper, or file-based contract management, which results in an extensive time and resource-intensive administrative work and high exposure to human errors.